gambitcomminc/electric-meter-monitoring/README.md

 <img src="Screenshot from 2020-04-15 09-10-29.png" width=400>

-The blue data points are the original samples, and the green is the resampling onto even hours.
-The flat line was an outage in our collection, and effectively got upsampled.
+The blue data points are the original samples, and the green is the resampling onto full hours "on the hour" (eg. 1:00 to 2:00, rather than 1:23:45 to 2:23:45).
+The flat light blue line was an outage in our collection, and effectively got upsampled.

 This now allows us to do simple resampling for the daily and weekly graphs.
 A couple of line changes in this [code](pandas_plot_days.py) plots the hourly consumption averaged over 24 hours